CoderDojo-Content/Beginner-Unity/en/Winning!.md

 6. Save the changes to the **script** and go back into Unity.
 Drag the **script** onto the "WinZone" in the **Hierarchy** and then, with "WinZone" selected, drag the "Fireworks" object from the **Hierarchy** into the "Fireworks" field in the "Win Zone (Script)" section of the **Inspector**.

 7. Save the game, run it and put the "Ball" in the "WinZone".
 See what happens!

+8. That's all the basic pieces of the game!
+Now, this is called "MazeRobo", so there should probably be a Maze... you've got one wall, so add some more cubes, play with the **Position** and **Scale** of them and build a few walls!
+Move the "WinZone" around a little, so it's harder to get to and give your player a real challenge!
+Then maybe find someone else at your Dojo making this game and swap, to see if you can beat each other's mazes!